ivostoykov/AIWebFormFill/others/privacy.md

 ## Introduction

-This privacy policy governs the use of the software application AI Form Fill Helper ("Extension") developed by Ivo Stoykov.
-The Extension is designed to facilitate the automatic filling of web forms, enhancing user productivity and convenience.
+This privacy policy governs the use of the software application AI Form Fill Helper ("Extension").
+The Extension is designed to facilitate the automatic filling of web forms, enhancing user productivity and convenience using local AI API interface.

 ## Disclosure

-The Extension's use of information complies with applicable privacy laws and best practices, ensuring data is handled responsibly:

-**Limited Use:** The Extension only stores information locally on the user's device to improve the functionality of the form-filling features.
+**Limited Use:** The user, at their own discretion, provides information that the Extension encrypts and stores locally on the user's device.
 No personal information is transmitted outside of the user's device.

-**Financial and Payment Information:** The Extension does not handle or require any financial and payment information as it is available free of cost.
+**Financial and Payment Information:** The Extension does not handle or require any financial and payment information.

-**Authentication Information:** The Extension does not collect any authentication information from the user's device.
+**Authentication Information:** The Extension does not require or collect any authentication information.

-**User Data:** The Extension may access form field data only when explicitly triggered by the user to fill out a form.
-This data is not shared with any third parties and is only used to execute the core functionality of filling forms.
+**User Data:** The Extension accesses web form field data only when explicitly triggered by the user, solely for the purpose of filling out forms.
+No data is collected or shared with third parties.
+The provided data is used exclusively to execute the core functionality of filling forms.

 ## Permissions and Security